-For the year ended December 31, 2020, the Company reported Meat and Plant Protein sales to two customers representing 12.6% and 11.2% (2019: 11.2% and 10.4%) of total sales.
+For the year ended December 31, 2021, the Company reported Meat and Plant Protein sales to two customers representing 12.2% and 11.3% (2020: 12.6% and 11.2%) of total sales.
 No other sales were made to any one customer that represented in excess of 10.0% of total sales.

-24. GOVERNMENT INCENTIVES
+25. GOVERNMENT INCENTIVES

-During the year ended December 31, 2020, the Company recorded government incentives totaling \$20.5 million (2019: \$3.8 million).
+During the year ended December 31, 2021, the Company recognized government incentives totaling \$25.2 million (2020: \$20.5 million).

-During the year ended December 31, 2020, the Company recognized \$10.4 million (2019: \$2.0 million) of government incentives as a reduction in the cost of related assets.
-Of this amount, \$6.9 million was received from the Government of Ontario and \$2.4 million from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
-In addition, the Company received \$1.1 million in other incentives.
+During the year ended December 31, 2021, the Company recognized \$20.0 million (2020: \$10.4 million) of government incentives as a reduction in the cost of related assets.
+Of this amount, \$12.3 million was received from the Government of Ontario and \$4.2 million from the Government of Canada to assist with the design, development and construction of the London, Ontario poultry facility.
+In addition, the Company received \$2.5 million from the Government of Manitoba and \$1.0 million in other incentives.

-During the year ended December 31, 2020, the Company recognized \$10.1 million (2019: \$1.9 million) of government incentives in net earnings.
-Of this amount, \$6.9 million were received as grants from the Federal Government's Canada Emergency Wage Subsidy ("CEWS").
-The CEWS enabled Maple Leaf Foods to prevent job losses and helped to ensure a stable and secure supply chain.
-Maple Leaf Foods qualified for the subsidy and the decision to participate in the program was carefully considered, taking into account a number of business imperatives including protecting staff and consideration of all stakeholders.
-An additional \$3.0 million of ongoing incentives was received from the Government of Canada to support agricultural business and \$0.2 million in other incentives.
+During the year ended December 31, 2021, the Company recognized \$5.2 million (2020: \$10.1 million) of government incentives in net earnings.
+Of this amount, \$3.0 million of ongoing incentives were received from the Government of Canada to support agricultural business.
+An additional \$1.4 million of grants were received from the Ontario Government's COVID-19 Worker Income Protection Benefit which enabled the Company to prevent job losses and helped ensure a stable and secure supply chain.
+The Company qualified for the subsidy and the decision to participate in the program was carefully considered, taking into account a number of business imperatives including protecting staff and consideration of all stakeholders.
+In addition, the Company received \$0.8 million in other incentives.

-The Company currently recognizes \$8.4 million of government debt on the consolidated balance sheets as described in Note 14 of the consolidated financial statements.
-Of this amount, \$4.2 million of debt is recognized from the Government of Canada to assist in innovation within the agricultural sector in Canada.
-In addition, \$4.2 million of debt relates to the development of the Company's facility located in Hamilton, Ontario.
+The Company currently recognizes \$12.2 million of government debt on the consolidated balance sheets as described in Note 15 of the Consolidated Financial Statements.
+Of this amount, \$7.8 million of debt is recognized from the Government of Canada to assist in innovation within the agricultural sector in Canada.
+In addition, \$4.4 million of debt relates to the development of the Company's facility located in Hamilton, Ontario.

-25. COMPOSITION OF THE COMPANY
+26. COMPOSITION OF THE COMPANY